ericsonga/TeacherCSP/_sources/CSPIntroDecisions/practice.rst

 Practice with if
 ======================

 The program below is broken in a subtle way.
 For one value of ``weight``, the ``price`` will not be set to any value, so the calculation of ``total`` will fail with an error that something ``is not defined``.
 This is why professional programmers will assign *some* value to a variable like ``price`` at the beginning of the program, so that errors like this won't happen.
 Can you figure out the value of ``weight`` that will result in an error?
+Modify the code below to try different values for weight.

 .. activeCode:: Price_If_Broken
   :tour_1: "Structural Tour"; 1: c1-line1; 2-3: c1-line2-3; 4-5: c3-line4-5; 6: c1-line6; 7-9: c3f-line7-9;